gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </video>
   <figcaption>
     <strong>Figure 4: </strong>
-    Flood fill &mdash; Each wave of flood filling pixels corresponds to a single vertex contraction in the corresponding graph.
+    Flood fill -- Each wave of flood filling pixels corresponds to a single vertex contraction in the corresponding graph.
   </figcaption>
 </figure>